What is a chargeback? Costs, causes, and prevention

 Understanding the chargeback process

-Four parties are involved in every chargeback: the customer (cardholder), the merchant (your business), the acquirer (your payment processor), and the issuer (the customer's bank or card company).
+The chargeback process involves four parties: the customer (cardholder), the merchant (your business), the acquirer (your payment processor), and the issuer (the customer's bank or card company).
 Understanding how these parties interact helps you respond effectively when disputes arise.

 Customers typically have 60–120 days to request a chargeback, depending on the card network's policy.
 Visa, Mastercard, Amex, and Discover generally allow 120 days, though this varies by situation.
 Check your payment processor's terms to confirm.